Mandarin Fitness Weight Loss

 Crime prevention is all about making life difficult (or impossible) for criminals.
 Leaving car windows open during the summer or the engine running and car unlocked to defrost during the winter are obviously asking for trouble.
 Likewise, house windows left open during hot weather and doors left unlocked are open invitations to an opportunist thief.

 Theft isn’t confined to vehicles and homes though.
 Businesses are susceptible to opportunistic thieves too.
 Simple security measures include ‘not wedging doors open’.
 Regardless of the weather, there is a good chance that a wedged open door is an invitation to a thief.
 As a result it may also result in business insurance being void!
-The chances are that the door is also a fire door so leaving wedged open isn’t the best use of your preventative measures!
+The chances are that the door is also a fire door so leaving it wedged open isn’t the best use of your preventative measures!

 Crime Prevention In Lincolnshire – Theft – Remove Temptation